pulibrary/princeton_ansible/README.md

 pipenv shell
 ```

+NOTE: The `bin/setup` is very important since it adds a [pre-commit hook](https://github.com/pulibrary/princeton_ansible/blob/main/.githooks/pre-commit) to your environment that will prevent you from accidentally checking in unencrypted vault files.

 ## Determine if everything is installed correctly

 Make sure docker is running before you run the following (from inside the `pipenv shell`) to test the installation: